yetanotherlab/tageditor/README.md

 ```

 In addition, since Protractor is built upon WebDriver we need to install this.
 The angular-seed
-project comes with a predefined script to do this:
+project came with a predefined script to do this:

 ```
 npm run update-webdriver